Sexual harassment: Criticism

 There is also concern over abuses of sexual harassment policy by individuals as well as by employers and administrators using false or frivolous accusations as a way of expelling employees they want to eliminate for other reasons.
-These employees often have virtually no recourse thanks to the at-will law in most US states.
+These employees often have virtually no recourse under the at-will employment law in most US states.

-O'Donohue and Bowers outlined 14 possible pathways to false allegations of sexual harassment: "lying, borderline personality disorder, histrionic personality disorder, psychosis, gender prejudice, substance abuse, dementia, false memories, false interpretations, biased interviews, sociopathy, personality disorders not otherwise specified."
+O'Donohue and Bowers outlined 14 possible pathways to false allegations of sexual harassment: "lying, borderline personality disorder, histrionic personality disorder, psychosis, gender prejudice, substance abuse, dementia, false memories, false interpretations, biased interviews, sociopathy, personality disorders not otherwise specified".

 There is also discussion of whether some recent trends towards more revealing clothing and permissive habits have created a more sexualized general environment, in which some forms of communication are unfairly labeled harassment, but are simply a reaction to greater sexualization in everyday environments.

 There are many debates about how organizations should deal with sexual harassment.
 Some observers feel strongly that organizations should be held to a zero tolerance standard of "Must report—must investigate—must punish."

-Others write that those who feel harassed should in most circumstances have a choice of options.
+Others write that those who feel harassed should, in most circumstances, have a choice of options.

-Sexual harassment laws may also be used unfairly applied in effect.
+Sexual harassment laws may also be unfairly applied in effect.
 Unsolicited sexual advances were considered more disturbing and more discomforting when perpetrated by an unattractive opposite sex colleague than when perpetrated by an attractive opposite sex colleague.

 Manifesto by Catherine Deneuve and other writers

-In January 2018, Catherine Deneuve, along with 99 other French women writers, performers and academics, signed an open letter that argued the #MeToo movement had gone too far, turning into a "witch hunt", and denounced it as a form of puritanism, resulting in a backlash.
+In January 2018, Catherine Deneuve, along with 99 other French women writers, performers, and academics, signed an open letter that argued the #MeToo movement had gone too far, turning into a "witch hunt", and denounced it as a form of puritanism, resulting in a backlash.
 Though she later apologized to all the victims who felt offended by the letter, she defended her involvement by saying there was "nothing in the letter" to Le Monde that said "anything good about harassment, otherwise [she] wouldn't have signed it".